mcodepreneur/text/README.md

 ### Future Development
 * Allow for recalculation and correcting other words based on corrected context
-* Fine tuning GPT2 and BERT for my task dataset once it is large enough
+* Fine tuning GPT2 and BERT once my task dataset is large enough